AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/add-assets.md

 > [!NOTE]
 >
-> Voor het uploaden van geneste maphiërarchieën naar AEM raadpleegt u het [bulkuploaden van elementen](#bulk-upload).
+> Als u geneste maphiërarchieën naar AEM moet uploaden, raadpleegt u [Bulk uploaden naar middelen](#bulk-upload)

 <!-- #ENGCHECK I'm assuming this is no longer relevant....
 If yes, this should be removed#